-What Tax Can I Expect to Pay if I’m Self-employed?
+What Tax Should I Pay if I’m Self-employed?

 Self-employed but not sure how taxation works?
 Read on to see how the taxation regime applies to you.

 Running your own business is very exciting – the sense of freedom and control can be a nice change from being an employee at someone else’s company.
 However, with the freedom comes more responsibility, particularly with respect to meeting your income tax obligations.
 When you are self-employed, you are responsible for making Pay As You Go (PAYG) contributions for yourself using your businesses’ profits.
 It is important to understand the tax framework to ensure that you are being taxed the correct amount come end of financial year.

 LawPath can connect you with a finance lawyer who can assist you with understanding your tax obligations.

 If you are a sole trader or a partner in a partnership, you are considered ‘self-employed’.
 As a self-employed individual, you have full responsibility for your income tax and superannuation contributions.

 What income tax rate applies if you are self-employed?